k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: unique monsters are not bound by maximum hit point value in grow_up()
 - Fix: Infidels couldn't drop cursed loadstones
 - Fix: misbehavior by #adjust
+- Fix: artifact rings have a fixed material